-Joe and Kristen Souza, as co-owners of Kanile`a `Ukulele and proud parents of three growing sons, wanted to create a family business that could thrive, generation to generation.
-To do this, they needed to ensure that the prized Koa wood that was the primary focus of their instruments would be around for many years.
-In July of 2014 they acquired a parcel of land on Hawai`i Island, a small tract of rainforest primarily of koa and `ōhia lehua trees.
-They dubbed it Nani `Ekolu to represent their three sons (Kaimana, `Iokepa and Kahiau), the three surrounding mountains (Mauna Kea, Mauna Loa and Hualālai) and the Three Greatest Things (Faith, Hope and Love).
+Joe and Kristen Souza, as co-owners of Kanileʻa ʻUkulele and proud parents of three growing sons, wanted to create a family business that could thrive, generation to generation.
+To do this, they needed to ensure that the prized koa wood – the primary focus of their instruments – would be around for many years.
+In July of 2014 they acquired a parcel of land on the slopes of Mauna Loa, Hawaiʻi Island in the Kealakekua uplands.
+The land, located 4,000 feet above sea level, had within it a small tract of old growth rainforest primarily of koa and ʻōhia lehua trees.
+This was the seed bank they needed to start.
+They dubbed it Nani ʻEkolu to represent their three sons (Kaimana, Iokepa and Kahiau), the three surrounding mountains (Mauna Kea, Mauna Loa and Hualālai) and the Three Greatest Things (Faith, Hope and Love).

-But after spending time at Nani `Ekolu and seeing the impact of the native Hawaiian rainforest on our state’s ecology, they came to realize that it was more than just leaving an `ukulele-building business for their progeny; it was about leaving a better, healthier planet for them as well.
+After spending time at Nani ʻEkolu and seeing the impact of the native Hawaiian rainforest on our state’s ecology, they came to realize that it was more than just leaving an ʻukulele-building business for their progeny; it was about leaving a better, healthier planet for them as well.

-From a small seed has grown a heartfelt passion for saving Hawaii’s forests, a passion that is flourishing with the planting of thousands of koa trees with thousands more planned for the near future.
+It is amazing how a small seed became a full-grown, heartfelt passion for saving Hawaii’s forests, a passion that is flourishing with the planting of thousands of koa trees with thousands more planned for the near future.